doneforaiur/yamb/README.md

 - [ ] The insertion of generated `HTML` files in templates is dependant on the line which we are trying to insert.
 This can be done without using `sed -i "50r ./tmp/archive.html" ./www/archive.html`.
 - [ ] `Recent` section should include only 10 most recent entries.
 For now it's handled by checking the line count of the generated HTML, which is no ideal.
 - [ ] `Current` section includes entries based on `_` prefix of the Markdown file, also not good.
+- [x] Generate pages that are not shown as entries, but standalone articles. `books.html`, `podcasts.html`, etc.
 - [ ] RSS.